AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Government ID and proof of residence (often a driver’s license, utility bill, etc.)

 The lender will want to verify your employment, home address, and credit score.
-Using this information, you can get preapproved for a car loan, which we’ll detail below.
+Using this information, you can get preapproved for a car loan.

-Once you have a general idea of how much you should be paying for your car loan, it’s time to get preapproved.
+Once you have a sense of how much your loan will cost, it’s time to get preapproved.

 Get Preapproved

-Before you even buy a car, you can get preapproved for a loan from a traditional bank, credit union, or online lender.
-You can get preapproved online or over the phone with most lenders.
+Before you buy a car, you can get preapproved for a loan from a traditional bank, credit union, or online lender.
+Most lenders offer preapproval online or over the phone.
+The table below shows well-known lenders and their contact information:

 Lender Type of lender URL Phone number